daterre/Cradle/Assets/Cradle/Documentation/Main.md

 #### Cues
 Cradle includes a powerful cue system that allows scripts to easily run in conjuction with the current passage.

-**Note**: Before version 2.0 cues were called 'hooks', this was changed to avoid confusion with the term hook as it used in the Harlowe story format.
+**Note**: Before version 2.0 cues were called 'hooks', this was changed to avoid confusion with the term hook as it is used in the Harlowe story format.

 ##### Simple example